hepplerj/Dissertation/ch5.dissertation.Heppler.md

 recently.
 And, they implicitly argued, neither were the recent ones.^["Birth of an eco-tragedy," *Los Angeles Herald Examiner*, February 10, 1982.]

+Under pressure by neighborhood activists, the county agreed to study the potential for a link between groundwater contamination and health problems that plagued Los Paseos in 1982.
+They formed the Santa Clara County Health Advisory Committee on Environmental Teratology and agreed in the spring of 1982 that enough evidence existed to start a formal investigation.
+Tapwater and wellwater testing occurred throughout the Peninsula.
+In the South Bay near Los Paseos, tapwater sampling revealed trace contaminants.^["Environmental News Fact Sheet: Status Report, South Bay Tapwater Sampling Program," November 5, 1984, Folder 14, Box 12, {FILL} SVTC records, SJSU.]

+They released the results in 1985, reaching two key
+conclusions: the neighborhood of Los Paseos experienced higher rates of miscarriages and a threefold increase in total birth defects compared to nearby communities that had no known water contamination, and the community experienced a two-and-a-half times higher rate of major heart defects compared to the rest of the county.^["State Health Department Reeleases Fairchild Studies," Department of Health Services *News News*, January 16, 1985, 1, Folder 8, Box 12, SVTC records, SJSU.]
+The study, however, made no causal link between the contamination and the high presence of birth defects, citing the lack of water monitoring prior to 1981 that could provide potential data on a link between health effects and contaminated water.
+But to the anti-toxic activists, the study confirmed their view that contaminated water had adverse effects on the community.^[Lorraine Ross, "State Study Confirms Birth Defect Cluster," *Silicon Valley Toxics News* (April 1985): 3, Folder 3, Box 18, SVTC records, SJSU.]

+In 1983 several Los Paseos families filed suit against Fairchild Semiconductor, IBM, and the Great Oaks Water Company.
+The case eventually settled in 1986 for an undisclosed amount of money for the 530 residents involved with the suit.
+The companies paid a multimillion-dollar settlement, an amount, resident's attorney John Tyndall explained, that was "far more of a significant settlement in terms of what the people are actually getting" than the Love Canal lawsuit in New York.^["Pact reached in tainted-water dispute," *San Jose Mercury News*, July 4, 1986, Folder 8, Box 12, SVTC records, SJSU.]

 Industry faced another potent challenge to their image: the neighborhood of Love Canal in New York.
 Like the toxic spill in San Jose, the